Ardalan-Saberi/trains_ruby/README.md

 # TLDR; Usage

 1- to install dev dependencies (in trains_ruby directory)
 *$ bundle install*

 2- to see tests passing with flying colours
 *$ rspec*

-3- to see it print out the solution to sample input from the problem statement
+3- if you really really want to use the file input :)

-*$ rake install*
+*$ ruby main.rb ./sample_input1*

-*$ rake demo*
+*$ ruby main.rb ./sample_input2*

 # The Story: